List of Gotham (franchise) characters: Barbara Kean

-A few weeks after the government abandons Gotham, Tabitha is killed by Penguin, and an enraged Barbara vows revenge.
-She later rescues Jim while he is on a mission to rescue children being used for slave labor and then has a one-night stand with him.
-Barbara becomes pregnant with his child, and she requests that Lee provides prenatal care for her.
-Barbara gives birth to a daughter, and after giving birth, she and Lee are chased by Bane at the request of Nyssa al Ghul for her involvement in her father's death.
-Once Bane is defeated, she reveals that she named her daughter Barbara Lee after the people she trusts the most.
-She ends her feud with Lee Thompkins, and Jim, Lee, and Barbara all agree to raise the child together.
+A few weeks after the government abandons Gotham, Cobblepot kills Tabitha Galavan, and Kean vows revenge.
+She later rescues Gordon while he is on a mission.
+They have a one-night stand, and Kean becomes pregnant.
+She requests that Leslie Thompkins provide prenatal care for her.
+After Kean gives birth, she and Thompkins are chased by Bane at the request of Nyssa al Ghul for Kean's involvement in Nyssa's father's death.
+Once Bane is defeated, Kean reveals that she named her daughter "Barbara Lee" after the people she trusts most (as Leslie Thompkins's nickname is "Lee").
+She ends her feud with Thompkins.
+Gordon, Thompkins, and Kean agree to raise the child together.

-10 years later, Barbara is no longer in the criminal business where she now sports red hair and was working on a tower to outdo the size of the rebuilt Wayne Tower.
-After discovering a plot to blow up Wayne Tower, she helps Selina Kyle to subdue Riddler and then helps disarm the bombs.
-Then, Barbara picks up her daughter and goes to get a gun from the Sirens, but is ambushed by Jeremiah and Ecco.
-After stabbing Ecco, Barbara is subdued by Jeremiah and has her leave a message for Gordon while making off with Barbara's daughter.
-Luckily, when Gordon goes after Jeremiah, although they are almost killed, Jim and Barbara Lee are saved when Batman arrives.
+In the series finale, set ten years later, Kean is no longer involved in criminal activities.
+She is working on a tower to outdo the size of the rebuilt Wayne Tower.
+Kean and Barbara Lee are ambushed by Jeremiah, who kidnaps Barbara Lee.
+Bruce Wayne, now Batman, rescues Barbara Lee.

 Sarah Essen

-Sarah Essen (portrayed by Zabryna Guevara; season 1–2) is the Captain of the Gotham City Police Department's homicide squad and the boss of James Gordon and Harvey Bullock.
+Sarah Essen (portrayed by Zabryna Guevara; seasons 1–2) is the Captain of the Gotham City Police Department's homicide squad and the boss of James Gordon and Harvey Bullock.
 She is an honest cop who wants to do something about the rampant corruption in her department but fears for her family's safety.

 Following Gillian Loeb's resignation, Sarah Essen is sworn in as the new police commissioner.
 She is later killed by Jerome Valeska during the Maniax's raid on the Gotham City Police Department.